 From the plot to the gameplay, there is nothing ordinary about Super Daryl Deluxe.
 Everything has a certain level of obscurity to it that draws you in and rewards your curiosity.
 Super Daryl Deluxe, according to developer Dan & Gary Games, is an RPGvania with Brawler style combat.
 The protagonist Daryl, plays the role of the new kid at Water Falls High School.
-His goal at his new school is to make new friends but his efforts to do so are stonewalled by the disappearances of the students and faculty.
+His goal at his new school is to make new friends but his efforts to do so are stonewalled by the strange and sudden disappearance of the students and faculty.

 Left before him is a quest to traverse his enormous school and become the popular kid by saving everyone.
 As I said, it’s obscure but this doesn’t stop it from being a creative and entertaining brawler.
 I was fortunate to play the first 10 minutes of the game before release and got to experience some of Super Daryl Deluxe firsthand.